ritikajha/ritikajha/README.md

 - 🛠 I’m currently working with tensorflow and pytorch 💻.
 - 👨🏻‍💻 I’m currently learning Data Structure and Algorithm 🚀.
-- ⚡ Fun fact: AI is already in Movies :  Iron Man's "Jarvis," "Vision" from Avengers, or "The Terminator" are all part of the AI world in movies.
 - 📫 How to reach me: 08ritikajha@gmail.com, ritika87_soe@jnu.ac.in
 - 📝 [Resume](https://www.canva.com/design/DAD4gIyNJW0/4f7Wy4-US3nUJy3PZgxquA/view?utm_content=DAD4gIyNJW0&utm_campaign=designshare&utm_medium=link&utm_source=sharebutton)